 Comparing national reporting of EU Members

-This database was developed as a comparative tool on reporting practices across the region.
-While all EU Member States provide data for the EU Consolidated Report and at least some data to the UN Register of Conventional Arms (UNRCA) , only two-thirds of member States (18 of 27) are meeting their legal obligation to produce national reports on their ‘exports of military technology and equipment’.
+While all EU Member States provide data for the EU Consolidated Report and at least some data to the UN Register of Conventional Arms (UNRCA), only two-thirds of member States (21 of 28) are meeting their legal obligation to produce national reports on their ‘exports of military technology and equipment’.
 Among those that do report, wide variations apply—some Member States give relatively detailed accounts of their licensing and export of strategic material while others are much less forthcoming.

 About this database